 First, recall (see for example \cite{smv}) that the automorphy factor of modular forms on $\bH_g$ defines a line bundle $L$ on the quotient $X:=\bH_g / \Gamma(n)$, the ($\bQ$-) line bundle of modular forms of weight $1$.
 If the spaces $\overline{X}=\overline{\mathcal{A}_g(n)}$ are smooth (for example $\Gamma(n)$ is neat when $n \geq 3$), we have

 where $D$ is the boundary divisor.

-Let $F$ be a modular form with respect to the full modular group $Sp(2g, \bZ)$.
+Let $F$ be a modular form with respect to the full modular group $\operatorname{Sp}(2g, \bZ)$.
 Then following \cite{Hulek}, we define the order $o(F)$ of $F$ as the quotient of the vanishing order of $F$ at the boundary divided by the weight of $F$.

-Particularly useful for us, is the following result of Weissauer on the existence of cusp forms of small slope which do not vanish at a given point of the Siegel space.
+Particularly useful for us is the following result of Weissauer on the existence of cusp forms of high order which do not vanish at a given point of the Siegel space.

 \begin{thm}[\cite{We}] For every point $\tau \in \bH_g$ and every $\epsilon>0$ there exists a modular form $F$ of order $o(F) \geq \frac{1}{12 + \epsilon}$ which does not vanish at $\tau.$ \end{thm}